Harald-U/knative-on-minikube/README.md

 # Workshop: Knative on Minikube

+Dieser Workshop dient als Übung für meine Vorlesung "Verteilte Systeme" an der Dualen Hochschule Baden-Württemberg (DHBW) in Stuttgart.

+This workshop serves as an exercise for my lecture "Distributed Systems" at the Cooperative State University Baden-Wuerttemberg (DHBW) in Stuttgart.

+---

 This workshop is an adaptation of the [Knative Hands-on Workshop](https://harald-u.github.io/knative-handson-workshop/) I created for IBM.

 The IBM Workshop uses preprovisioned Kubernetes or OpenShift clusters on the IBM Cloud based on IBM Cloud Kubernetes Service (IKS) or Red OpenShift on IBM Cloud.